wil3/android-hidden-data/README.md

 *Generics
 	If a model set type is Object then look for instances of it in the code and then extract the object

-#UI element issues
-* If defined doesnt mean its actually used.
-Does it come from findviewbyid

 #Soot notes

-The sinksource parser is soot.jimple.infoflow.android.data.parsers.PermissionMethodParser.java The soot.jimple.infoflow.data.AccessPath.java class represents the taint
+* The sinksource parser is soot.jimple.infoflow.android.data.parsers.PermissionMethodParser.java

-soot.jimple.infoflow.data.Abstraction tracks the taint
+* The soot.jimple.infoflow.data.AccessPath.java class represents the taint while soot.jimple.infoflow.data.Abstraction tracks the taint

-soot.jimple.infoflow.data.AccessPath is the taint
-If using custom source and sink manager can use custom SourceInfo to hold additional information about a source by extending soot.jimple.infoflow.source.SourceInfo
+* If using custom source and sink manager can use custom SourceInfo to hold additional information about a source by extending soot.jimple.infoflow.source.SourceInfo

-Some UI elements are listed as Source/Sink (Bundle, Menu, View..) because it thinks its a callback, why?
+* Some UI elements are listed as Source/Sink (Bundle, Menu, View..) because it thinks its a callback, so that it can keep propagation through these methods but dramaticially slows execution time. (reference?)
-When callback is enabled and aggressivetw is not used we get many false positives.
+* When callback is enabled and aggressivetw is not used we get many false positives.
 It reports more flows due to the extra sources/sinks added by the callbacks.
 I thnk this is for seeding so you can find flows in these callbacks

-#Troubleshooting
+#Troubleshooting notes

-when aggressivetaint enabled, fromJson is never called by soot.jimple.infoflow.problems.InfoflowProblem.computeWrapperTaints()
+* When aggressivetaint enabled, fromJson is never called by soot.jimple.infoflow.problems.InfoflowProblem.computeWrapperTaints()

 when aggressivetaint enabled computeTargetsInternal source == getZeroValue() causing a taint to propagaint but when not aggressive there is an extra for textview